telerik/ajax-docs/controls/treeview/application-scenarios/client-side-programming/set-the-tooltip-of-the-node-with-javascript.md

 ---
 title: Set the Tooltip of the Node with Javascript
-page_title: Set the Tooltip of the Node with Javascript | RadTreeView for ASP.NET AJAX Documentation
+page_title: Set the Tooltip of the Node with Javascript - RadTreeView
-description: Set the Tooltip of the Node with Javascript
+description: Check our Web Forms article about Set the Tooltip of the Node with Javascript.
 slug: treeview/application-scenarios/client-side-programming/set-the-tooltip-of-the-node-with-javascript
 tags: set,the,tooltip,of,the,node,with,javascript
 published: True